daafith/maven-repo/README.md

 #Plugin Repository
+Hope to put some more stuff here as time advances.

 ##Credentials Plugin##
 A simple plugin that creates a `.properties` file with a random username and a less than random password.
 For instance: